blazej222/PG-HWLD/README.md

 In order to use TextCaps `tensorflow-gpu 1.2.1` must be installed, with `cuda_8.0.61` and `cudnn-8.0`.

 ## Using models

+### Scripts
+Powershell scripts for training, testing and cross-validation have been provided inside this repository.

+`cross_validate.ps1` - split dataset into subsets for cross validation, then perform model training on subsets.

+`train.ps1` - trains all models thrice on Emnist-letters dataset.

+`test.ps1` - performs testing on all models.

+`test_cross_validate.ps1` - performs cross-validation testing on subsets created and models trained by `cross_validate.ps1`.

+`pack_dataset.ps1` - packs dataset `extracted` to `.mat` format by calling `DataSetPacker`.

 ### VGG-5
 When run with no arguments, the model will train itself on `EMNIST-letters` dataset, and then perform a test